-- 1. Occupancy concerns exist at the property as evidenced by a low debt coverage ratio; - The market area is facing increased competitive forces due to additional tax credit allocations; - 3.
-Markets necessitate a unit mix, such as the need for 3-bedroom units, in the community, etc.
+- 1. Occupancy concerns exist at the property as evidenced by a low debt coverage ratio; - 2.
+The market area is facing increased competitive forces due to additional tax credit allocations; - 3.
+Markets necessitate a need for unit mix in the community, etc.